iwwwish/OSRAChem/README.md

 OSRAChem
 ========

 OSRAChem is a desktop application that facilitates a semi-automated work-flow for extracting chemical structures (from images) in full-text scientific articles.
-It is built on top of the open-source OSRA utility (many thanks to [Igor Filippov](https://cactus.nci.nih.gov/osra/)).
+It relies on the open-source OSRA utility (many thanks to [Igor Filippov](https://cactus.nci.nih.gov/osra/)).
 The extracted structures are displayed as 2D depictions.
 The application also takes image and text inputs.
 All image file [formats](http://www.graphicsmagick.org/formats.html) supported by [GraphicsMagick](http://www.graphicsmagick.org/) are valid.

 ![alt tag](http://oi57.tinypic.com/308fsjo.jpg)